matthras/tsp-art-python/README.md

 ## 2. Stippling

-Open up `stippling.py` in the editor of your choice, and change the `ORIGINAL_FILE` variable to the folder and image that you wish to stipple.
+Open up `stippling.py` in the editor of your choice, and change the `ORIGINAL_IMAGE` variable to the folder and image that you wish to stipple.
 So if our image is `figure.png` located in the `images` folder, you'd rename the variable to `"images/figure.png"`

 What should happen on your first time: